ciniml/m5stack_matter_examples/matter/sleepy_device/README.md

 The power usage will be various for different configuration parameters of ICD server.
 Below is an example current wave figure for ESP32-H2 Devkit-C. The ICD configurations and radio TX power are also on the picture.
 ![power_record](image/power_record.png)

+## 5. Usage
+ -  Press the red button (GPIO2) to simulate contact closure of the Matter Contact sensor.